‘Today’ show host Savannah Guthrie’s mother is missing in Arizona and authorities suspect crime - Boston News, Weather, Sports | WHDH 7News

 The disappearance of the 84-year-old mother of “Today” show host Savannah Guthrie over the weekend is being investigated as a crime based on what authorities saw at her home, an Arizona sheriff said Monday.

-“I need this community to step up and start giving us some calls,” Nanos said.
+“I need this community to step up and start giving us some calls,” Nanos said during a news conference.

-Asked to explain why investigators believe it’s a crime scene, Nanos said Nancy Guthrie has limited mobility and said there were other things indicated she did not leave on her own, but declined to further elaborate.

-Nanos said at a news conference Sunday night that Nancy Guthrie was last seen around 9:30 p.m.
-Saturday at her home in the Tucson area.
-Her family reported her missing around noon Sunday.
+Guthrie was last seen around 9:30 p.m.
+Saturday at her home in the Tucson area and her family reported her missing around noon Sunday, the sheriff said.

-Searchers were using drones and search dogs to look for Nancy Guthrie, Nanos said.
+Searchers were using drones and search dogs to look for her, Nanos said.
 Search and rescue teams were supported by volunteers and Border Patrol and the homicide team was also involved, he said.
 It is not standard for the homicide team to get involved in such cases, Nanos said.

 “This one stood out because of what was described to us at the scene and what we located just looking at the scene,” Nanos said Sunday.
 He was not ruling out foul play.